 Infrared-absorbing surfaces re-emit in a Lambertian pattern, which works just the same way as diffusion.
-As we saw in Example 20.5, this is important for layers thicker than a few millimetres, where radiation may well dominate otherwise.[§]
+As we saw in Example 20.5, this is important for layers thicker than a few millimeters, where radiation may well dominate otherwise, so that 1/2" insulation in your walls would be about as good as 6".